-Tuesday, July 4, 2023
+Thursday, July 4, 2024

 Mankind's Greatest Hour

-Today, as we fire up our grills and crack open our beers, let us remember why we even have a July 4th holiday: To commemorate the greatest act of shared, selfless courage the world has ever seen.
+Today, as we fire up our grills and crack open our beverages, let us remember why we even have a July 4th holiday: To commemorate the greatest act of shared, selfless courage the world has ever seen.

 Everybody should know that Thomas Jefferson authored the Declaration of Independence.
 Most people know the names of a handful of the 56 men who signed it, such as John Hancock, Benjamin Franklin, and of course Jefferson himself.
 But few people seem to realize that when those men signed their names, they were committing what was considered an act of treason against the British crown, punishable by death.
-Those men were property owners who were successful in their lives and businesses.
-Their lives were comfortable and they stood to lose everything by signing the Declaration -- yet they chose to sign it anyway, because they knew that casting off the crown and forming a new government based on individual liberty was the right thing to do, not only for their own descendants but for all of humanity.
-And here is what happened to some of those men after they signed the Declaration:

 Five of them became prisoners of war.